Safest Teeth Whiteners

 Financing options may also be an option to pay for in-office teeth whitening, such as CareCredit.

 Some dental offices offer coupons or promotions to help patients save on the cost of teeth whitening.

 For those who would rather whiten their teeth at home, direct-to-consumer whitening kits are available.
-Popular at-home teeth whitening kits include Snow and GLO Science.
-These kits are multiple-use and range in price from an average of $100 to $200.

 While at-home whitening products usually cost less than in-office whitening, professional whitening is more effective at brightening the teeth.